Data Warehousing and Business Intelligence at the Data Management Center

 When the major data sources have been identified it is time to quickly gain detailed understanding of each one:

-Manage the Data Warehousing Data Source Identification Process
+Manage the Data and Analytics Data Source Identification Process

 The source identification process is critical to the success of data warehousing and business intelligence projects.
 It is important to move through this effort quickly, obtaining enough information about the data sources without being bogged down in excess detail while still obtaining the needed information.